ayoung062/msac-lab6/exercise08.md

 6. Does the following command return anything?

         git diff --staged

+        Will only show the staged area (marked a modified file)

 7. Add one of your changed files to the index

         git commit add <changed file>

 8. What do these commands show?
+        Only one file
         git diff
         git diff --staged